Social Media Guidelines

 - Know the rules.
 Become familiar with the terms of service and policies of sites and networks in which you participate.
 Pay attention to updates to the terms of service.
 For example, Facebook’s extensive terms of service are updated frequently: facebook.com/legal/terms.

 - Maintain confidentiality.
 Do not post confidential or proprietary information about ECU, its students, faculty, staff, patients or alumni.
-Use good ethical judgment and follow university policies and federal requirements, such as FERPA and HIPAA.
+Follow University policies and federal requirements, such as FERPA and HIPAA.
 As a general guideline, do not post anything that would not be available to the general public.
 ECU strictly prohibits the unauthorized disclosure of protected health information including patient images on any social media sites.
 Do not use the information you share on these sites as part of your password, and/or answers to your passphrase security questions.

 - Know the risks.
 Many of the social networking sites capture information from profiles to use for advertising, which can increase the amount of SPAM you receive.
 In addition, viruses and spyware are distributed through links on these sites, which can increase the risk to virus and spyware exposure and threats.

 - Avoid crisis situations.
-Never participate in social media when the topic being discussed may be considered a crisis situation.
-Refer all social media activity around crisis topics to ECU Police or 9-1- 1.
+Unless such participation is part of your authorized duties, never participate in social media when the topic being discussed may be considered a crisis situation.
+Refer all social media activity around crisis topics to ECU Police or 9-1-1.

 - Steer clear of legal matters.
 Never comment on anything related to legal matters, litigation or any parties ECU may be in litigation with.
 Refer all social media activity around legal matters to the University Attorney’s office.

-- Respect university time and property.
-As stated in the ECU Student and Employee Computer Use Policy (ecu.edu/prr/08/05/04/) and ECU Network Use Policy (ecu.edu/PRR/08/10/03/), university computers and your work time are to be used for university-related business.
+- Respect University time and property.
+As stated in the ECU Student and Employee Computer Use Policy (www.ecu.edu/prr/08/05/04/) and ECU Network Use Policy (www.ecu.edu/prr/08/10/03/), University computers and your work time are to be used for University-related business.
 It is appropriate to post at work if your comments are directly related to accomplishing work goals, such as seeking sources for information or working with others to resolve a problem.
 You should maintain your personal sites on your own time using non-ECU computers.

-- If you are permitted to do so, use only approved university logos.
-If you have been authorized by your department or unit to create a social media site or a video for posting in locations, such as YouTube, please contact University Marketing (ecu.edu/mktg) to inquire about using an approved logo and other images, and to ensure coordination with other ECU sites and content.
-The logo, seal and spirit marks represent the entire university and are reserved for use as the avatars for official university social media sites.
+- If you are permitted to do so, use only approved University logos.
+If you have been authorized by your department or unit to create a social media site or a video for posting in locations, such as YouTube, please contact University Marketing (university-communications.ecu.edu) to inquire about using an approved logo and other images, and to ensure coordination with other ECU sites and content.
+The logo, seal and spirit marks represent the entire University and are reserved for use as the avatars for official University social media sites.
 To avoid confusion, these marks should not be used to identify individual employees using social media for personal, unit or professional communications.

 - Be transparent and honest.
-If you participate in or maintain a social media site on behalf of ECU, clearly state your role and goals.
-Never represent yourself or ECU in a false or misleading way.
+If you maintain an Official or Recognized site, clearly state your role and goals.
 All statements must be true and all claims must be substantiated.

 - Be accurate.
 Make sure that you have all the facts before you post.
 It is better to verify information with a source first than to have to post a correction or retraction later.
 Cite and link to your sources whenever possible; after all, that is how you build community.
 If you make an error, correct it quickly and visibly.

 - Post thoughtful, respectful comments.
 You are more likely to achieve your goals or change others’ opinions if you are constructive and respectful while discussing a controversial subject or disagreeing with a concept or person.
-Do not post spam or remarks that are off-topic or offensive.
+Do not post spam.

 - If it causes you to pause, then pause.
-Participation in social media on behalf of ECU is not a right but an opportunity, so please treat it seriously and with respect.
+Participation in social media on behalf of ECU or your Unit is not a right but an opportunity, so please treat it seriously and with respect.
 If you are about to publish something that makes you even the slightest bit uncomfortable, review these guidelines and try to determine the cause of your hesitation.
 If you are still unsure, discuss it with your manager.
-There is no such thing as a ―private social media site.
-Ultimately, what you publish is yours—as is the responsibility.
+There is no such thing as a private social media site.
 Comments can be forwarded or copied.
 Archival systems save information even if you delete a post.

-- Separate your personal social media sites from your professional sites.
-In personal posts, you may identify yourself as an ECU faculty or staff member.
-However, please be clear that you are sharing your views as a member of the higher education community, not as a formal representative of ECU.
-Do not use the ECU logo, athletic logo, or any other university marks or images on your personal online sites.
+- Separate and clearly delineate your personal social media sites from Official or Recognized Sites.
+In personal posts, no University employee may represent themselves as speaking on behalf of the University or a University Unit.
+Do not use the ECU logo, athletic logo, or any other University marks or images on your personal online sites.

-“The contents including all opinions and views expressed within this site, are entirely personal and do not necessarily represent the opinions or views of anyone else, including other employees in my department or at ECU.
+- “The contents including all opinions and views expressed within this site, are entirely personal and do not necessarily represent the opinions or views of anyone else, including other ECU employees, my Unit, or ECU itself.
 ECU has not approved and is not responsible for the material contained at this site.”

 - Take measures to protect your identity.
-While you want to be honest about yourself, do not provide personal information that scam artists or identity thieves could use against you.
-Do not list your home address or telephone number or your work telephone or e-mail address.
-It is a good idea to create a separate e-mail address that is used only with your social media site.
+Do not provide personal information that scam artists or identity thieves could use against you.
+Do not list your home address or telephone number.

 - Use recommended tools for instructional communication.
-Tools used to communicate for instruction should be limited to university-managed tools that protect student data as required by FERPA and meet guidelines for e-discovery (see definition below).
-Several university tools meet these requirements (Blackboard, Saba Meeting (formerly Centra).
+Tools used to communicate for instruction should be limited to University-managed tools that protect student data as required by FERPA and meet guidelines for preservation of information in the event of litigation.
+Several University tools meet these requirements (Blackboard, Saba Meeting (formerly Centra).

-- Be aware of location-based services and social networking applications (e.g., Facebook Places, Foursquare, Gowalla) that can “tag” files you post on the Web with confidential information you do not want to share. ―Geotagging is the process of adding geographical identification to photographs, video, websites and SMS messages.
+- Be aware of location-based services and social networking applications (e.g., Facebook Places, Foursquare, Gowalla) that can “tag” files you post on the Web with confidential information you do not want to share.
+Geotagging is the process of adding geographical identification to photographs, video, websites and SMS messages.
 Geotags are automatically embedded in pictures taken with smartphones.
 Most modern digital cameras do not automatically add geolocation metadata to pictures, but that is not always true.
-These types of services and applications can be potentially dangerous because they can allow strangers to track your movements every day, and they expose your place of work and home.
+These types of services and applications can be potentially dangerous because they can allow strangers to track your location and movements.
 To learn more about geotagging, visit en.wikipedia.org/wiki/Geotagging.
 Digital camera owners should study their camera’s manual to understand how to turn off GPS functions.